All Episodes

 But Israel was beautiful.

-That was like the one place, but we went on a tour with Dory Gold, you know, who worked in the world.
+That was like the one place that we went on a tour with Dory Gold, you know, who worked on the table.

-And I went on another tour with Ron Dermer.
+I went to another tour with Ron Dermer.

 And then I flew a helicopter all the way from the Mediterranean up the coast right into the old city.